scode/lrugctest/README.md

 For more information see [bazelisk README](https://github.com/bazelbuild/bazelisk).

 This repository uses Bazel modules (Bzlmod), so Bazel 7+ will manage external dependencies defined in `MODULE.bazel`.
+The build targets Java 11, so ensure your `JAVA_HOME` points at JDK 11 or newer when running.

 ### Run it